koopjs/koop/packages/koop-cache-memory/README.md

 ## Usage

-This is the default cache for [Koop](https://github.com/koopjs/koop) so you won't need to instantiate yourself.
+This is the default cache for [Koop](https://github.com/koopjs/koop) so you won't need to instantiate it yourself.
 If you really wanted to, it would look like this:

 ```js
 const Koop = require('koop')